 The insurance adjuster may also ask you to provide information about your medical condition and injuries.
 While it might sound like the adjuster is genuinely concerned about your health, do not be fooled by their tactics.
 You can politely tell the adjuster that you will provide information about your injuries when the diagnosis is complete.

-At Morris Law, I know how insurance companies operate and what it takes to protect the rights and interests of injured victims after car accidents in South Carolina.
-I have the necessary experience negotiating fair settlements on behalf of my clients in Greenville, South Carolina.
-I also represent clients in Pickens, Anderson, Spartanburg, Laurens, and throughout Upstate South Carolina.
-Contacting me can be your first step toward a favorable outcome in your personal injury case.
+At Morris Law, We know how insurance companies operate and what it takes to protect the rights and interests of injured victims after car accidents in South Carolina.
+We have the necessary experience negotiating fair settlements on behalf of we clients in Greenville, South Carolina.
+We also represent clients in Pickens, Anderson, Spartanburg, Laurens, and throughout Upstate South Carolina.
+Contacting us can be your first step toward a favorable outcome in your personal injury case.